saturneric/GpgFrontend/docs/contract.md

 # Contract

 Contents related to business and politics are rejected.
 This tool belongs to all mankind.
 If you have any questions about technology and improving this software, please feel free to contact me.

+It is recommended to use plain text to contact me by email, but HTML is not recommended.

 ## About ME